 There are no deadlines for submissions.
 Nominations will be reviewed on a rolling basis as they are received by NOAA.
 Please note that a high volume of submission arriving at the same time may increase review timelines.

 Nominations should be addressed to the Director of NOAA’s Office of National Marine Sanctuaries and submitted by either:

 Please make sure you have included the following four sections in your nomination package:

-Provide detailed information on each of the criteria below that are relevant to your nomination.
+Provide detailed information on each of the national significance criteria below that are relevant to your nomination.

 The area's natural resources and ecological qualities are of special significance and contribute to: biological productivity or diversity; maintenance or enhancement of ecosystem structure and function; maintenance of ecologically or commercially important species or species assemblages; maintenance or enhancement of critical habitat, representative biogeographic assemblages, or both; or maintenance or enhancement of connectivity to other ecologically significant resources.

 The area contains submerged maritime heritage resources of special historical, cultural, or archaeological significance, that: individually or collectively are consistent with the criteria of eligibility for listing on the National Register of Historic Places; have met or which would meet the criteria for designation as a National Historic Landmark; or have special or sacred meaning to the indigenous people of the region or nation.

 The area supports present and potential economic uses, such as: tourism; commercial and recreational fishing; subsistence and traditional uses; diving; and other recreational uses that depend on conservation and management of the area's resources.